 However, it still offers an opportunity to see one of the world’s only areas with black sand.
 Even a smaller location such as this one is a great way to experience what black sand looks like in person.

 Marigot Beach in Grenada, Concord in the Caribbean Islands is one of the most difficult journies to make.
 It is not an easily accessible black sand beach, as it does require a bit of a hike, but once there the payoff is quite interesting.

-It is known as the most isolated black sand beach in the world and offers tranquility like no other beach around.
+It is known as the most isolated black sand beach in the world and offers tranquillity like no other beach around.
 Between the lack of noise and abundance of beauty, Marigot Beach is worth the effort to find.

 10. Punalu’u Beach, Hawaii, United States